Sheikh Mohammed praises Dubai Metro workers on 15th anniversary

+From preparing nugget-shaped ice creams to a classic Mac and Cheese, co-working kitchens are playing an important role in the future of dining

-As the iconic driverless train celebrates its 15th anniversary on September 9, the Dubai Ruler took to X to show his appreciation for the Metro workers' efforts.
+As the iconic driverless train celebrates its 15th anniversary on September 9, Dubai's Ruler took to X to set sights on new goals, as well as showing his appreciation for the Metro workers' efforts.

+The Ruler highlighted that the Dubai Metro has reached a 99.7 per cent commitment to its trip schedules, and the aim will now be to reach 100 per cent.

 The popular means of public transport has "transported 2.4 billion passengers in more than 4.3 million trips," said Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai.